aptos-foundation/AIPs/aips/aip-x.md

  > How will we solve the problem?
 Describe in detail precisely how this proposal should be implemented.
 Include proposed design principles that should be followed in implementing this feature.
 Make the proposal specific enough to allow others to build upon it and perhaps even derive competing implementations.

 This spec is an extension of the spec in AIP-61[^spec].
-As explained in AIP-61, to authenticate a transaction, a user needs a Groth16 ZK proof for the relation $\mathcal{R}$:
+As explained in AIP-61, to authenticate a transaction, a user needs a Groth16 ZK proof for the relation $\mathcal{R}$, with the following inputs:

 ```math
 \mathcal{R}\begin{pmatrix}